 The time for wisteria to come greet us had come and after riding the train for about 2 hours we arrived at Ashikaga Flower Park, Tochigi.
 We went there, see flowers, taking pictures, pray at the empty spot n the parking lot, eat soft cream, take more pictures, strike a conversation with obasan and ojisan (read: senior citizens) who found us fascinating and bought an omiyage, souvenirs for everyone.

 DAY 3 SHOWA MEMORIAL PARK

-Because of time constraint and we wanted to ride the bus home on time, we scrap off the original plan to go to Hitachi Seaside Park and went to Showa Memorial Park at Tachikawa.
+Because of time constraint and we wanted to ride the bus home on time, we scrape off the original plan to go to Hitachi Seaside Park and went to Showa Memorial Park at Tachikawa.
 We still ended up missing the bus in the end and had to buy new bus tickets lol.
-The day was spent watching flowers, riding bicycle (the park is huge! renting a bicycle would save time), taking pictures, buying kebab at Shin Okubo, eating yakiniku at halal Chinese restaurant near Kamata Station, went to Tokyo Station and rode the night bus home to Himeji.
+The day was spent watching flowers, riding bicycle (the park is huge! renting a bicycle would save time), taking pictures, buying kebab at Shin Okubo, eating yakiniku at the halal Chinese restaurant near Kamata Station, went to Tokyo Station and rode the night bus home to Himeji.